GreenfishK/starvers/README.md

 | 6 | evaluate | `evaluate` |
 | 7 | visualize | `visualize` |

-Each step is a `docker compose run --rm <service>` call using `starvers.eval.compose.yml`.
-Infrastructure-level variables (volume paths, etc.) are read from the `.env` file as defined in the compose file.
+Each step can be run in isolation, or the full pipeline can be executed to run all steps consecutively.
+Parameters, such as the triple stores, versioning policies, and datasets to evaluate are read from the .env file.

 ### Run the full pipeline

 ```bash
 docker run -d --rm \